 Statistics

-The quality of the credit portfolio continues to be very good in the leasing sector.
-Lease payments overdue for more than 60 days are 0.1% of the entire portfolio.
+The quality of the credit portfolio in the leasing sector continued to be very good.
+While the number of lease payments overdue for more than 60 days was 0.24% at the end of 2024, it was 0.17% of the total portfolio at the end of 2025.

 Leasing plays an important part in Estonian economy.
 According to the valuation of the Association and World Leasing Yearbook the annual leasing volume of Estonia, as a percentage of GDP has been one of world highest for the last fifteen years.